johnnoone/aioconsul/README.rst

 AIO Consul
 ----------

-Implements Consul_ with asyncio_ and aiohttp_.
-It is not ready for production yet.
-It works with Python >= 3.3.

-See the documentation_ for more informations.
+Consul_ has multiple components, but as a whole, it is a tool for discovering and configuring services in your infrastructure, like :

+* Service Discovery
+* Health Checking
+* Key/Value Store
+* Multi Datacenter

+This library provides several features to interact with its API.
+It is build in top of asyncio_ and aiohttp_.
+It works with Python >= 3.3, and is still a work in progress.

+The documentation_ has more details, but sparsely this is how to work with it.

 Installation
 ~~~~~~~~~~~~